Training your dog? Here’s how to establish yourself as a positive leader!

 - Try to make sure all commands are used in with conjunction with the dog’s name, especially when you have more than one animal in the house!

 - When praising the dog, along with body language, deliver it with a smile and a soft, welcoming, reassuring voice.
-He may not understand what you are saying but will recognise the tone with which you say it!
+He may not understand what you are saying but will recognize the tone with which you say it!